Using Intellectual Inquiry to Drive Solutions

 “Leadership and learning are indispensable to each other.” – John F. Kennedy

-We are pleased to call for applications for The Leadership Prize – a program of $10,000 scholarships to enable Elon students from all academic areas to apply their intellectual and leadership skills toward problem solution.
 Undergraduate students from all areas of study are invited to apply for The Leadership Prize during the fall semester of their junior year.
-For the cohort beginning the Spring of 2023, applications and the mentor’s nomination form are due Wednesday, October 11, 2023 (before Fall Break begins) for projects that will be completed by the end of the spring 2019 semester.
+For the cohort beginning the Spring of 2023, applications and the mentor’s nomination form are due Wednesday, October 11, 2023 (before Fall Break begins) for projects that will be completed by the end of the spring 2025 semester.

 Key Characteristics of the Leadership Prize

-- Applications are due in October of the fall semester of the applicant’s junior year.
+Applications are due in October of the fall semester of the applicant’s junior year.
 The prize will support work starting in the subsequent spring semester and the following academic year (3 semesters total).
 (If planning to study abroad, students will only be eligible for the prize if they are still be able to actively engage in their research and mentorship by their faculty member while abroad.)

 The Three Elements of Completed Leadership Prize Projects

 The Leadership Prize is intended to support students who undertake research in the community that has the potential to facilitate change.
 Leadership Prize projects begin with extensive research examining the nature, causes, and consequences of a live problem about which candidates are deeply passionate.
 Leadership Prize research should not merely report current thinking or review accepted practices.
 Instead, Leadership Prize research seeks to identify new and interesting plans for examining an issue “with new eyes.”
-The result of this research project is a well-developed, and indeed novel, understanding of a problem’s root issues, potential approaches to solve the problem, and the obstacles to its solution.
+The result of this research is a well-developed, and indeed novel, understanding of a problem’s root issues, potential approaches to solve the problem, and the obstacles to its solution.

-- Proposed Solutions: Based on conclusions from the inquiry into the problem, Leadership Prize projects will ultimately propose and justify an evidence-based solution to the problem.
-This section of the project will compare and contrast multiple solution plans and use evidence developed through intellectual inquiry to justify a selected course of action.
+Based on conclusions from the inquiry into the community-based problem, awardees will ultimately propose and justify an evidence-based solution.
+The proposed solution should draw on the findings of the study and use established scholarly theories (within the discipline and leadership) for support.
 Further, the proposed solution will be vetted for an understanding of how leaders effect change and against likely obstacles to its implementation.
 The best solution will be both effective in addressing the underlying reasons for the problem and practical in its application.

-- Implementation and Results: Depending on the scope of the researched problem, implementation could take the form of a pilot program designed to test the efficacy of the proposed solution or a fully formed effort to enact the solution.
-The implementation section will describe a plan to implement the proposed solution and measure and evaluate the results of that implementation.
-Instrumental to the success of any implementation plan is an understanding of the leadership approaches that would be most successful in gaining follower support for the plan and follower effort towards its execution.
+Following the completion of the research and proposal for a change project, an implementation plan must be developed.
+This plan will describe a strategy to implement, measure, and evaluate the proposed solution or change effort.
+Instrumental to the success of any implementation plan is an understanding of the leadership approaches that would be most successful in motivating support or collaboration in its execution.
 To this end, the implementation plan should draw from the awardee’s earlier study of leadership theory to identify the leadership practices that will enhance implementation effectiveness.

 Prize Amount and Use

-Each Leadership Prize is $10,000, to be used over the spring semester of the recipient’s junior year and the fall and spring semesters of his or her senior year at Elon.
-A maximum of $6,700 may be used as a tuition scholarship, while the rest should be used to support research expenses, the costs of supporting experiences, and leadership development expenses.
-No more than $5,000 of the $10,000 shall be used in the junior year.
+Each Leadership Prize is $7,500, to be used over the spring semester of the recipient’s junior year and the fall and spring semesters of his or her senior year at Elon.
+A maximum of $2,500 may be applied to tuition, while the rest should be used to support research expenses, the costs of supporting experiences, and leadership development expenses.
+No more than $3,000 of the $7,500 shall be used in the junior year.

-If you have additional questions, please contact Dr. Robert Moorman, Frank S. Holt, Jr. Chair in Business Leadership at email@example.com.
+If you have additional questions, please contact Dr. Jodean Schmiederer, Dean of Student Development and Assistant Professor, at email@example.com.